Baker Bettie’s Ultimate Chocolate Chip Cookies

 Only place 8 cookies per sheet pan.
 Too many cookies will not allow them to bake evenly and will cause the cookies to spread out more when they are baking.

-I think they have the best of all cookie worlds.
+These cookies are the best of the best in the cookie world.
 Slightly crunchy on the outside, chewy and soft on the inside, with all kinds of complexity in flavor.
-If you do try them please let me know what you think and if they are your ultimate cookie!
+If you do try them please leave a review and let me know!

 My Ultimate Chocolate chip cookies

-This is arguably the best ultimate chocolate chip cookies ever!
-The cookies are thick, and slightly crisp on the outside and incredibly chewy on the inside and made with brown butter and a good hit of flaky salt!
+These are arguably the best ultimate chocolate chip cookies!
+The cookies are thick, slightly crisp on the outside, and incredibly chewy on the inside.
+They're made with browned butter and a good hit of flaky salt!

 Ingredients